Information available for those interested in learning how to become a licensed child care provider in Idaho.

 After the public health district receives the referral from the customer support specialist that you are ready for your health inspection, you will be contacted by your public health district to complete the required inspection.

-It's important to keep good records about staff, and the children who have/are attending, for at least twelve months.
+It's important to keep good records about staff, the children who have attended, and the children currently attending a facility for at least 12 months.
 Read the complete list of record requirements to find out what kind of information you must keep on file to be in compliance for your license.

-Child care providers can participate in the Idaho Child Care Assistance Program (ICCP), a program that helps low-income families pay for child care.
-ICCP’s tuition assistance for child care is available to eligible families through the department.
+Child care providers can participate in the Idaho Child Care Assistance Program (ICCP), which helps low-income families pay for child care.
+ICCP’s tuition assistance for child care is available to eligible families.
 The purpose of the program is to support families working toward or maintaining employment.

 Reasons to become an ICCP provider